jbossdemocentral/fuse-financial-cicd/README.md

 mvn fabric8:deploy
 ```

-After successfully install the application, it's time to deploy the API Gateway.
-This time, we are going to build a pipeline, that goes through and automated the CI/CD process from staging to UAT.
+After successfully installing the application, it's time to deploy the API Gateway.
+This time, we are going to build a pipeline, that goes through an automated CI/CD process from staging to UAT.

 ```
 cd ..